CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

    The simplest and fastest setup is to install numpy and scipy from binary "wheels" with their embedded copies of OpenBLAS using `pip install` **without** the `--no-binary numpy,scipy` option.
-   Using the same BLAS implementation should help with reproducibility, and the embedded copy is always compiled with gcc/gfortran, so this is the recommended approach.
+   Using the same BLAS implementation should help with portable reproducibility, and numpy's embedded copy is compiled with gcc/gfortran for every platform, so this is the recommended way to go.

    Still, there's a case for using a package manager to install OpenBLAS or compiling OpenBLAS from source code, then linking numpy and scipy to it as